Looking for an Xbox series X? Here’s where to get one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Consoles available at Game, Very and Asda – how to get the best deal
+Xbox series X stock - live: Currys and Game restocks available now - here’s how to find a console

-Follow along for live restock alerts and updates from Smyths Toys, Amazon, Currys and more
+Follow along for live restock alerts and updates from John Lewis, Argos, Microsoft and more

-Update: Xbox series X bundles are still available at Very and Game, while Xbox All Access is available at Asda and Smyths Toys.
-Read on for more details.

 The Xbox series X shortage has been ongoing since 2020.
 Supplies of Microsoft’s newest console have been constrained by production bottlenecks stemming from the global pandemic, and despite the general availability of the all-inclusive Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the console itself is tricky to find in stock in the UK.

-Note: Update: Xbox series X bundles are available Currys and Game, while Xbox All Access is available at Asda and Smyths Toys.
-Read on for more details.